youshen-lim/llama-tinker-lora-news-enhancer-v2/README.md

 **Root Cause of Initial Failures:**
 - Unsloth's `train_on_responses_only()` searches for delimiter strings in the `'text'` field
 - If data has `'messages'` field instead, delimiters aren't found → loss masking fails → contamination
-- The formatting cell created an in-memory dataset that was lost between notebook restarts
+- The formatted dataset must be persisted to disk to ensure consistency across training sessions

 **Solution:**
 ```python